-The period for applying for the 2014 projects has now passed.
+The period for applying for the 2015 projects has now passed

-The 2015 projects will be advertised here in the Autumn 2014.
+The 2016 projects will be advertised here in Autumn 2015

 Who can apply?

 - To apply you must be a national of an ESA Member State or one of its Cooperating States.
 Member States include: Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
-Canada is a Cooperating State and Estonia, Hungary and Slovenia are European Cooperating States (PECS).
+Canada is a Cooperating State and Estonia, Hungary, Latvia, Lithuania, Slovakia and Slovenia are European Cooperating States (PECS).
 Studying in an ESA member state does not contribute to your eligibility for an ESA traineeship.

-- Applicants should be on the verge of completing their Bachelors degree, or be in the first half of their Masters course.
-You need to at least be a student (either undergradute or Masters student) when you apply.
+- Applicants should be in the last few years of their Bachelors degree or be studying a Master's degree.
+You need to at least be a student (either undergradute or Master's student) when you apply.
 For recent graduates, we refer you to the ESA Young Graduate Trainee scheme and the ESA National Trainee scheme.
 For PhD and Post-docs, we refer you to the Network/Partnering Initiative (NPI) and the ESA Research Fellowships.

 - Traineeships last from three to six months.